On the origin of the chemical bimodality of disk stars: A tale of merger and migration: Chemical bimodality in the [ /Fe] vs. [Fe/H] plane

 \subsubsection{Chemical evolution of the ISM}

-Figure \ref{fig:gas_mass} shows the evolution of the gas mass as a function of time within different galacto-centric radii as indicated by the line color.
+The upper panels of Fig. \ref{fig:gas_mass} show the evolution of the gas mass as a function of time within different galacto-centric radii as indicated by the line color.
+The lower panels show the star formation history (SFH) in annuli of width $2$ kpc centred on the radii as indicated by the colorbar.
 In each panel we highlight with vertical gray bars the times around which the low-$\alpha$ sequences in each of the simulations form.
 Comparing the gas mass evolution with these gray bars, we find that the formation of the low-$\alpha$ sequences coincide with spikes in the gas mass, indicating gas accretion events.
 For most of these events the spikes in gas mass are found at each radius even in the very center of the galaxies.
 At the bottom of each of the panels we indicate with open black dots the times at which gas rich satellites containing more than $5\%$ of the host's gas mass at that time are accreted onto the main galaxy.
 We define the accretion time as the point where the satellites come closer than $75$ kpc to the host.
 The size of the black dots indicates the fraction of gas mass $M_{\rm gas}^{\rm sat}/M_{\rm gas}^{\rm gal}(t)$ brought in with that merger event.
 Correlating the merger events with the formation of the low-$\alpha$ sequence and the spikes in gas mass in the ISM evolution clearly shows that gas rich mergers are causing a short increase in the ISM gas mass at each radius, even in the very centers of these galaxies.

+Looking at the SFH in the lower panels we find that the galaxies with a distinct low- and high-$\alpha$ disk show a high star formation rate in the central regions ($R<5$ kpc) at early times but not particularly associated with a starburst or merger event.
+This is not unexpected as we have already seen that the high-$\alpha$ sequence is exclusively old (Fig. \ref{fig:age}) and mainly originating from the inner disk (Fig. \ref{fig:birth_r}).
+The SFHs further confirm the implications of Fig. \ref{fig:time} where the high-$\alpha$ sequence forms at early times out of quickly self-enriched gas extending to higher metallicities as time progresses while the low-$\alpha$ disk forms later after gas rich merger brought in unenriched gas and trigger star formation in the outer disk ($R>5$ kpc).

 The effect of these merger events on the ISM metallicity and the [$\alpha$/Fe] ratio is investigated in figure \ref{fig:ISM}.
 The upper panels show the evolution of [Fe/H] as a function of time for galacto-centric annuli of width $\Delta R=2$ kpc while the lower panels show the time evolution of [$\alpha$/Fe].
 Again, we indicate the time when the low-$\alpha$ sequence is formed with gray vertical bars and the times of gas rich mergers with open black dots.